apache/couchdb/src/docs/src/api/database/bulk-api.rst

     This method can be called to query several documents in bulk.
 It is well suited for fetching a specific revision of documents, as replicators do for example, or for getting revision history.
+Refer to the :ref:`document endpoint <api/doc>` documentation for  a complete description of the available query parameters.

     :param db: Database name
     :<header Accept: - :mimetype:`application/json`
                      - :mimetype:`multipart/related`
                      - :mimetype:`multipart/mixed`
     :<header Content-Type: :mimetype:`application/json`
-    :query boolean revs: Give the revisions history :<json array docs: List of document objects, with ``id``, and optionally ``rev`` and ``atts_since``
+    :<json array docs: List of document objects, with ``id``, and optionally ``rev`` and ``atts_since``
     :>header Content-Type: - :mimetype:`application/json`